seanox/spring-webdav/manual/getting-started.md

 Gradle:
 `gradle bootRun`

-In log level `INFO` the structure of the Sitemap is logged.
+In log level `INFO` the structure of the Mapping is logged.

 ```
 2021-07-31 20:00:00 INFO 12345 --- [main] com.seanox.api.Application               : Starting Application using Java 11.0.12